Backhousia citriodora: Etymology

-Lemon myrtle was given the botanical name Backhousia citriodora in 1853 after the English botanist, James Backhouse.
+Lemon myrtle was given the botanical name Backhousia citriodora by Ferdinand von Mueller in 1853 after his friend, the English botanist, James Backhouse.

 The common name reflects the strong lemon smell of the crushed leaves.
-"Lemon scented myrtle" was the primary common name until the shortened trade name, "lemon myrtle", was created by the native foods industry to market the leaf for culinary use.
+'Lemon scented myrtle' was the primary common name until the shortened trade name, 'lemon myrtle', was created by the native foods industry to market the leaf for culinary use.
 Lemon myrtle is now the more common name for the plant and its products.

-Lemon myrtle is sometimes confused with "lemon ironbark", which is Eucalyptus staigeriana.

-Essential oils

-Backhousia citriodora has two essential oil chemotypes: